Building AWS Infrastructure

 Ask your AI assistant:

-“Add an Application Load Balancer and Auto Scaling Group for web servers”
+“Add an Application Load Balancer with a target group and HTTP listener”

 alb.tf: